dafny-lang/dafny/docs/DafnyRef/Statements.md

 The condition of the if statement need not (but may) be enclosed in parentheses.

 An if statement with a binding guard is non-deterministic;
+it will not be compiled if `--enforce-determinism` is enabled (even if it can be proved that there is a unique value).
-an if statement with `*` for a guard is non-deterministic and ghost.
+An if statement with `*` for a guard is non-deterministic and ghost.

 The `if-case` statement using the `AlternativeBlock` form is similar to the `if ... fi` construct used in the book "A Discipline of Programming" by